lemlac/mulem/docs/reference.md

 A single new-lines can be either Carriage Return (`\r`), Line Feed (`\n`), or both (`\r\n`).
 A new-line marks the end of an expression *unless...*

 1. The line contains an open bracket or quotation mark.
-2. The next line after it and starts with a *symbol* after indentation, known as **expression splitting.**
+2. The next line after it and starts with a *symbol* after indentation, called **expression splitting.**

 If one of these rules is broken, *then indentation is ignored.*